testillano/h2agent/README.md

 Both *method*  and *uri*  shall be provided together to select a single entry history (if one is missing and the other is provided, bad request is obtained).

 This operation is useful for testing post verification stages (validate content and/or document schema for an specific interface).
+Remember that you could start the *h2agent* providing a requests schema file to validate incoming receptions through traffic interface, but external validation allows to apply different schemes (although this need depends on the application that you are mocking), and also permits to match the requests content that the agent received.

 #### Response status code